Jesus’ name is holy. That’s why we honor It—and why taking His divine name in vain is such a grave sin.

 The prayer is simple: on each bead or knot you pray, “Lord Jesus Christ, Son of God, have mercy on me, a sinner.”

-6. The month of January is devoted to the Holy Name of Jesus.
+6. The month of January is dedicated to the Holy Name of Jesus.

 January’s devotion is to the Holy Name of Jesus.
 This gives us a whole month to honor this feast in a special way.
 January 3rd, specifically, is the Feast of the Holy Name of Jesus.